alexanderswift/public-gigacom/a_few_weeks_later.md

 [GigaComm Support email](https://github.com/alexanderswift/public-gigacom/blob/main/pics/emailtogigacomm-6thJan22.pdf) said; *Thanks for this information Alex, I've run some tests and can see some errors and packet loss on the link that was recently connected.
 We are prioritising getting someone out to resolve the errors.
 I'll keep you updated on progress of this.*

+---

-#### 7th Jan 2022:
+#### 7th Jan 2022 - 09:30:

-##### As I've said before...
+##### As the saying goes...

 ~~~
 		“You can't optimise it until you can measure it”!!
 ~~~

+I dusted off and plugged in my usual network troubleshooting toolkit, a PoE powered ASUS Tinker Board running [DietPI](https://dietpi.com), it's a [Telegraf collector](https://docs.influxdata.com/influxdb/v2.1/write-data/no-code/use-telegraf/) and an open-source time series database [InfluxDB](https://www.influxdata.com/products/influxdb/) that is the data for [Grafana](https://grafana.com) (observability platform).
+In simple terms the raspberry pi device monitors and tests using the [speedtest cli](https://www.speedtest.net/apps/cli) a single test every two hours and writes the results in to a lightweight database and the graphs are produced as you'll see below.

-So I've plugged in my usual toolkit a PoE powered ASUS Tinker Board running [DietPI](https://dietpi.com), it's a Telegraf collector / InfluxDB open-source time series database that is the data source for Grafana (observability platform, integrating metrics, traces and logs).
-Hot tip: Grafana Cloud offers a [free tier](https://grafana.com/products/cloud/pricing/) option and this means you don't need the 'home server' running up that power bill.
-There's also no additional noise, heat, it's PAT (partner acceptance test) certified and you can learn skills in a popular cloud tool.
+Hot tip: You can get an ASUS Tinker Board kit for about A$75, Influx & Telegraf open source and Grafana Cloud offers a [free tier](https://grafana.com/products/cloud/pricing/) option and this means you don't need the 'home server' running up that power bill.
+There's also no additional noise, heat, it's PAT (partner acceptance test) certified and you can learn skills in a popular cloud tool stacks along the way.

 - Firewall / Router stats show a utilised but okay firewall.